Electricity Infrastructure (Power Flows)

 3. Storage of excess Renewable Energy output for subsequent injection to the Power System at periods of Peak Demand.

-4. Customer-owned Distributed Photovoltaics (DPV) and Battery Energy Storage Systems (BESS) that provide Power to their own Loads and/or exports to the local Distribution Network.
+4. Customer-owned Distributed Photovoltaics (DPV) and Battery Energy Storage System (BESS) that provide Power to their own Loads and/or exports to the local Distribution Network.

 Given the fast-evolving nature of power system transformation, the Future Grid Accelerator (FGA) has the status of a perpetual BETA version.
 Your suggestions for how each concept and definition may be enhanced are very welcome.